3 Top Business Intelligence Tools Compared: Tableau, PowerBI, and Sisense

 With Shiny, you can quickly get up to speed in a couple of weeks or even a couple of days, depending on your prior knowledge of programming.
 If you want to make a scalable enterprise Shiny dashboard, then you can always reach out to Appsilon for help.
 We’re continually pushing the limits of what’s possible with Shiny, and we’d be happy to guide you and your company.

 Appsilon is hiring!
-We are primarily seeking senior-level developers with management experience.
-See our Careers page for all new openings, including openings for a Project Manager and Community Manager.
+We are seeking R Shiny developers.
+See our Careers page for all new openings.